EDCI 943 Principles of College Teaching

 LESSONS LEARNED: OBSERVATIONS (25 points)

 You will observe three college classes during the semester.
-You will interview at least one of the teachers.
-You will work in pairs for one observation.
-And you'll observe an online class for the third observation.
+You will work in pairs for the first and second observations AND you will interview the teacher for your fist observation.
+You will observe an online class for the third observation.
 When you have completed all three observations, you will reflect and write about what you learned.
 Be sure to keep records of what you observe.
 It's easy to forget.
 As you work on this assignment, you may have questions.
 Ask.
-Due April 8
+Due November 13.

 EVALUATING YOUR TEACHING: VIDEO ASSESSMENT (15 points)